EnglishVocabulary50 New Words With Meanings and Sentences

 10 New Words in English Added to the Oxford English Dictionary

 The Oxford English Dictionary (OED) keeps up by adding new words regularly.
-Here are 10 new words that have been recently added to the OED:
+Here are top 10 new words in the English dictionary this year:

 Bingeable: (adjective) Describing content, typically a TV series that is so engaging that it encourages viewers to watch multiple episodes in one sitting.
 Example: “That show is so bingeable; I couldn’t stop watching.”